RosterElf Logo UK

 Roster visibility

-Employees access rosters instantly via mobile app.
-No disputes about whether rosters were published or received—timestamped notifications prove delivery.
+Employees access rosters instantly via the mobile app.
+No disputes about whether a roster was published or received — timestamped notifications prove delivery.

 Availability management

 Employees submit availability through the system.
-Managers see availability when rostering, reducing conflicts and demonstrating consideration of employee preferences.
+Managers see it when rostering, reducing conflicts and demonstrating consideration of employee preferences.

 Complete audit trails

 Every roster action is logged with timestamps.
-Roster publication, changes, swap requests, and approvals are all documented automatically for compliance evidence.
+Publication, changes, swap requests, and approvals are documented automatically for compliance evidence.

 Award compliance checks

-Built-in award rules flag potential compliance issues before roster publication.
+Built-in award rules flag potential issues before publication.
 Minimum engagement periods, maximum hours, and break requirements are validated automatically.

 Fair shift distribution